gradle/gradle/design-docs/jdk9-support.md

 - Build multiple variants of a Java component
     - Any combination of (modular) jar, multi-version jar, runtime image
 - Publish multiple variants of a Java component
-- Capture module identifier and dependencies in publication meta-data
+- Capture module identifier and dependencies in publication metadata
 - Improve JVM platform definition and toolchains to understand and invoke modular JVMs
 - Use module layers rather than filtering when running under Java 9 to enforce isolation.